-For the simulation of the transmission of video encoded with rate control we use the 25 frame size traces of video encoded in H.263 with a target bit rate of 64 kb/s available from [4].
+For the simulation of the transmission of video encoded with rate control we use the 25 frame size traces of video encoded in H.263 with a target bit rate of 64 kbps available from [6].
 These H.263 encodings are characteristic of video encoded with rate control.
 The video traffic has only small to moderate variations around the target bit rate.

 The spreading gain is set to 16 throughout this section.